StarkillerX42/Alarm/README.md

 The pi can run a little hot processing a wave file. pygame seems to br thr best music player, but it really taxes the CPU and runs just below 80deg C. If you can find a more lightweight method, feel free to pull request.

 ## TODO
-Create a weather messenger that uses gTTS to recite the weather in the morning
+Create a script to skip a song

+Remove waves and mp3s in favor of flacs